 Jenson’s Raymond Theatre was an unusual building, as it was one of only a few ‘ramped’ theatres that were built.
 The single balcony is reached via circular ramps, rather than the usual stairs.
 There were two boxes with bow fronts on each side of the proscenium, which oddly face outwards towards the audience.
 Delicate decorations on the barrel ceiling are highlighted by troughs of upward house lighting.
 One delightful feature of the theatre was the fire curtain which had a wonderful painting on it, donated by the Hull Motor Company, showing one of their models of a Hull car, pictured against a backdrop of Half Dome Mountain in Yosemite Park.
 The projection booth had an unusual location, being at the rear of the orchestra, beneath the balcony.
 Jenson’s Raymond Theatre was equipped with a 3 manual, 11 rank Wurlitzer theatre organ.

 The Raymond Theatre opened as a vaudeville and movie house and was an immediate success.
 Henry Jenson and partners were often booking 6 shows per day to keep up with the demand.
-The Raymond Theatre was sold to the Crown Holding Corp. in 1948 and renamed Crown Theatre, becoming one of Pasadena’s top movie theatres until 1963.
+The Raymond Theatre was sold to the Crown Holding Corp. in 1948 and renamed Crown Theatre on February 13, 1948 opening with Larry Parks in “The Swordsman”.
+It became one of Pasadena’s top movie theatres until 1963.
 It was then sold to Bill Barkus who presented both movies and stage shows from 1963-1970.

 It was then reportedly sold to Dr. Roth, who is the father of rock musician David Lee Roth from the band Van Halen.
 In 1978, the theatre was then sold to Mark Perkins who was a successful Pasadena businessman.
 He re-opened the theatre as a multi-use venue for the arts and renamed the theatre Perkins Palace.

 The theatre was operated by Gina Zamparelli and it attracted big name stars such as Phil Collins, Bruce Springstein, Tina Turner, Bryan Adams and Fleetwood Mac and many others.
 It was also featured in many movies such as “The Rose”, “The Bodyguard”, “This is Spinal Tap” and it was the backdrop of many music videos including Whitney Houston, Phil Collins, Ringo Starr and others.
-It was the place where Gladys Knight, Van Halen, Motley Crew and others rehearsed before major world tours. and it even had its own television show “Rock N' Roll Tonight, Live from Perkins Palace”.
+It was the place where Gladys Knight, Van Halen, Motley Crew and others rehearsed before major world tours, and it even had its own television show “Rock N' Roll Tonight, Live from Perkins Palace”.

 In 1988, theatre operator and concert promoter Gina Zamparelli formed Friends of the Raymond Theatre and she got word Mark Perkins was thinking of selling the theatre to developers Gene and Marilyn Buchanan.
 The Buchanan’s refused to hear of retaining the theatre for live entertainment.

-Raymond Theatre effectively stopped the plans for the theatre becoming an office building, a modernized night-club and a hotel.
+Gina Zamparelli spent 20-years warding off the developer and his various proposals to redevelop the theatre.
+Friends of the Raymond Theatre effectively stopped the plans for the theatre becoming an office building, a modernized night-club and a hotel.
 Over 8,000 people from all over the world joined Friends of the Raymond Theatre to fight the developers plans.

 Friends of the Raymond Theatre made 35 legitimate offers to the developer over a 20-years span, asking the Buchanan’s to sell the theatre and allow it to be preserved, the owner refused all offers and continued to increase the price with each offer to keep it off the market.
 The current owner (and would be developer) Gene Buchanan evicted the last operators from the building and it remained shuttered for many years, in an attempt to show the theatre could not work.